jsenkiw/netlab/README.md

 wsl --list --online
 wsl --install -d Ubuntu-24.04
 ```
+### Optional: DNS Resolution Issue

-DNS Resolution on basic WSL install does not seem to function correctly so the */etc/wsl.conf* and */etc/systemd/resolved.conf* should be edited to include the following lines:
+If DNS Resolution on WSL install does not function correctly */etc/wsl.conf* and */etc/systemd/resolved.conf* should be edited to include the following lines:

 ```
 sudo vi /etc/wsl.conf